 - The GRE is required for applicants interested in applying for a Graduate Assistantship.

 Dyson College Arts and Sciences

-- A general GRE score, no more than five years old, is required for the MA in Psychology, MSEd in School Psychology, PsyD in School/ Clinical Child Psychology and the PhD in Mental Health Counseling.
-While not mandated for initial admission, the Psychology subject exam may later be required of candidates in the MSEd and PsyD programs.
+- A general GRE score, no more than five years old, is required for the MSEd in School Psychology, PsyD in School/ Clinical Child Psychology, PhD program in Clinical Psychology (Health Emphasis) and the PhD in Mental Health Counseling.
+While not mandated for initial admission, the Psychology subject exam may later be required of candidates in the MSEd.
+PhD and PsyD programs.

 School of Education